pdjr-signalk-plugins/range-monitor/readme/messages.md

 ## Messages

-__signalk-threshold-notifier__ outputs the following message to the Signal K Node server console and system logging facility.
+__signalk-threshold-notifier__ issues the following message to the Signal K Node server console and system logging facility.

 __Monitoring *n* path__[__s__]
-Output when the plugin initialises to report the number, *n*, of Signal K paths that are being monitored for threshold transition events.
+The plugin has initialised and is monitoring *n* Signal K paths.

-Additionally, the following message is output just to the system logging facility.
+Additionally, the following messages are issued just to the system logging facility.

-__{ "state": *state*, "message": *message*, "method": *method*, "timestamp": *timestamp* }__
+__cancelling notification on '*path*'__
+The monitored value has returned between the low and high thresholds and the notification on _path_ is being removed.

+__issuing '*state*' notification on '*path*'__
-Output when a montored value transits a threshold and a notification is about to be issued.
+The monitored value has passed a threshold and a notification of type *state* has been issued on *path*.
-*state* is set to the notification state (e.g. "alarm", "warning", and so on), *message* to the text of the notification message, *method* to any requested notification methods and *timestamp* to the date and time of notification.